|Ownership:||100% Gold Springs Resource Corp.|

 |Tonnes (000)||g/t||Oz (000)||g/t||Oz (000)||g/t||Oz (000)|

-Gold Equivalent is based on a gold-silver ratio of 1:61.9 and has not been adjusted for metallurgical recoveries.
+Gold Equivalent is based on a gold-silver ratio of 1:85 to reflect current metal prices and has not been adjusted for metallurgical recoveries.
+All data except for Gold Equivalent numbers, are effective March 2017.
 Numbers have been rounded, which may lead to some numbers not totaling exactly.

 Metallurgical test work, involving bottle roll tests at various size fractions and column tests, produced positive results indicating that the material from the North Jumbo and Grey Eagle resources is amenable to heap leaching with positive recoveries for gold.